orange-3ds/orange/README.md

 ## Installation

-Go to the latest github release and download the installer for your platform (os).
+Go to the [Downloads](https://orange.collinsoftware.dev/install/) and get the installer for your Operating System.

+Run the program as administrator and then orange will be installed to your system!!! :D

 ## Acknowledgements